TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixAMediaScriptsPlugins/FeAdminlibinc/Index.rst

 All email subparts can be sent as HTML.
 This is done if the first and last word of the templates is <html> and </html> respectively.
-In addition the t3lib\_htmlmail class must be loaded.
+In addition the Swiftmailer (in older versions of TYPO3 the t3lib\_htmlmail class) must be loaded.

 .. ### BEGIN~OF~TABLE ###